tariqahmed1912/internship-kloudle/docs/dynamic_analysis.md

 sudo docker pull owasp/zap2docker-stable
 ```

 TRIED THIS!
-It Didnt Work!
+It didnt work!

 Create a docker network for both application container and zap container to run in.
 ```bash